 Human Rights Watch condemns military engagement in Mogadishu.

-Three other policemen were wounded, he said, adding that there could have been civilian casualties as the explosion had occurred in a busy area.
+There could have been civilian casualties as the explosion had occurred in a busy area, Barise said.

 In another incident in south Mogadishu, one person died and three were wounded when a landmine targeting a police vehicle exploded and hit a bus instead, witnesses said.